Syria: general commanders of four Free Syrian Army brigades make humanitarian commitments in Geneva

 On 14 November 2017, the general commanders of four Free Syrian Army (FSA) brigades signed various Deeds of Commitment during a ceremony in the Alabama Room at Geneva town hall in the presence of a representative from the Geneva authorities.
 The Al-Motasim Brigade, Brigade 51 and the Al-Hamza division are part of the Euphrates Shield and are active in northern Syria, whereas the Al-Watan Liberation Movement is active in the province of Homs and in central Syria.

-By signing these Deeds of Commitments, the four brigades committed to prohibiting the recruitment and use of children below 18 years old and to facilitating the provision of medical care and education to children.
-They also pledged to ban any act of sexual violence against any persons.
-In addition, the Al-Motasem Brigade and Brigade 51 also committed to banning the use of anti-personnel mines in the conflict.
+The four brigades pledged to ban any act of sexual violence against any persons.
+The Brigade 51, the Al-Motasim Brigade and the Al-Watan Liberation Movement committed to prohibiting the recruitment and use of children below 18 years old and to facilitating the provision of medical care and education to children.
+In addition, the Al-Motasem Brigade, the Brigade 51 and the Al-Hamza division also committed to banning the use of anti-personnel mines in the conflict.

 These commitments followed those made by four other Free Syrian Army brigades in 2017 and by the People’s Protection Units (YPG) in 2014.
 “More than ever, the promotion of norms that put limits on war is essential, especially in a conflict that has seen many horrifying violations and numerous war crimes.
 This is an important step for the civilian populations that are suffering from this conflict every day,” said Hichem Khadhraoui, Geneva Call’s Director of Operations.